Keywords

 Mulatu numbers are a recently introduced sequence by Mulatu Lemma, a Professor of Mathematics at Savannah State University in Savannah, Georgia.1,2 These numbers have been introduced in different studies.3,4 Mulatu’s numbers defined as 4, 1, 5, 6, 11, 17, 28, 45, 73, ….
 Mathematically, such sequence can be written as follow.

-Previous works also discussed many of the Fibonacci and Luca numbers,2,7–9 but only some characterizations of Mulatu’s numbers.2,5,6 Thus, in this paper, we focused on these less studied numbers, Mulatu’s numbers.
+Previous works also discussed many of the Fibonacci and Luca numbers,2,7,15,16 but only some characterizations of Mulatu’s numbers.2,5,6 Thus, in this paper, we focused on these less studied numbers, Mulatu’s numbers.

 So as to fill this gap, we found novel characterizations of Mulatu numbers.
 Mulatu, Fibonacci and Lucas numbers are related using divisibility.
 We studied Mulatu numbers as a sequence, a number and a series as well.
+A generating function is a powerful mathematical tool that bridges discrete sequences and continuous analysis, transforming complex problems about infinite lists of numbers into tractable algebraic problems concerning formal power series.
 A generated function is found for the Mulatu sequence.
 Furthermore, Mulatu numbers and the set of natural numbers are related after phrases Mulatu summable, -Mulatu summable and Mulatu characteristic number are defined.

 Any two consecutive Mulatu numbers are relatively prime.